 Cheers is a chain with six hostels in Istanbul.
 So our first two choices for the best hostels in Istanbul are dedicated to them.

-Cheers Hostel, the original, is a one minute walk from famous historic sites like Hagia Sophia, Grand Bazaar and Topkapi Palace.
+Cheers Hostel, which was voted the best hostel in Turkey for 2018 by Hostelworld, is a one minute walk from famous historic sites like Hagia Sophia, Grand Bazaar and Topkapi Palace.
 But the location is not the only thing that makes it one of the best hostels in Istanbul.
 What makes it top our list is its view over the city from its panoramic terrace and the experience that comes with it.

-The staff is prepared to satisfy the needs of its guests year round.
+The staff is prepared to satisfy the needs of its guests year round in this Istanbul hostel.
 Guest can also enjoy a refreshing mojito on the terrace in the summer, Turkish tea next to the fireplace in the winter, and free Turkish breakfast all year long.

 Rooming options include private rooms or dorms with 6 to 10 beds.
 There is also a spacious and comfortable lounge to play backgammon or chat with people from all over the world.
 When you stay at Cheers Hostel in Istanbul you’re sure to experience a true travel spirit!